 Lastly, some research suggests caffeine enhances the ability of light to activate the suprachiasmatic nucleus, which is the region of the brain that governs circadian rhythm.
 In other words, it helps light wake you up.

-All this interesting caffeine knowledge… let’s shift gears and talk about hydration!
+All this interesting caffeine knowledge… time to hone in on hydration!

 The Importance of Morning Hydration

 Morning caffeine has pros and cons, but morning hydration has zero downsides.
 The first thing to understand is that sleep dehydrates you.
 You lose significant fluids and electrolytes through sweat, urine, and respiration overnight.
-Meanwhile, chugging water before bed can fragment your rest with extra bathroom breaks.
-Therefore, your best friend is hydrating after waking with water and electrolytes, especially sodium.
+Meanwhile, folks often avoid chugging water before bed to cut down on midnight bathroom breaks.
+Your best friend is hydrating after waking with water and electrolytes, especially sodium.

 Why sodium?
 For one, sodium is a crucial electrolyte for both fluid balance and brain function.
 When folks overhydrate with plain water, the classic symptoms are neurological, such as brain fog and fatigue.
 Other sodium deficiency symptoms include muscle cramps, weakness, and headaches.
 The takeaway is that sodium can help jumpstart your brain and perceived energy after a deep slumber.